iExec Protocol

 chmod +x sconify.sh

-The application use the requester secrets to make a call to a secret endpoint of countapi.xyz and writes the result in a file:
+The application uses the requester's secret to evaluate a secret function f(x), keeping the input x also confidential, and writes the result in a file.

 Copy the following content in src/ .